liquidctl/liquidctl/README.md

 ### Device not listed (Linux)

+First, check that the liquidctl version (`liquidctl --version`) you're running supports the device in question.
+An overview of supported devices and minimum recommended versions for them are available in [Supported devices].
+Support for new devices can happen to be available only in Git for some time.

-This is usually caused by having an unexpected kernel driver bound to a USB HID.
+If the device is supported, this is usually caused by having an unexpected kernel driver bound to a USB HID.
 In most cases this is the result of having used a program that accessed the device (directly or indirectly) via libusb-1.0, but failed to reattach the original driver before terminating.

 This can be temporarily solved by manually rebinding the device to the kernel `usbhid` driver.
 Replace `<bus>` and `<port>` with the correct values from `lsusb -vt` (also assumes there is only HID interface, adjust if necessary):